-As the last warehouse worker leaves for the day, a little green scoundrel climbs out of a dusty collection of boxes in the corner, and scoots the bins of parcels that missed pick-up over to the corner.
+As the last warehouse worker leaves for the day, a little green scoundrel climbs out of a dusty collection of boxes in the corner and scoots the bins of parcels that missed pick-up over to the corner.
 The miscreant stacks the now-damaged and deranged-looking boxes into a high seat, and forges shipping tubes into a backing for its throne.
-It clambers up to the seat, and stares across its new kingdom, chortling and screeching, “In the game of last mile delivery, you’re on-time, or you’re done.”
+It clambers up to the seat, and stares across its new kingdom, chortling and screeching, “I am at the helm of all eCommerce operations!
+All packages are MINE.”

 WISMO Comes Out to Play When There Are Unexpected Exceptions and Shipping Delays

 Meanwhile, at the headquarters of Sally’s Shoes, Carrie, the Director of Customer Service, comes in on a Saturday to get some work done while her team is out.
 Mother’s Day is two days away and she’s spent the entire week preparing her Customer Service team to answer any questions that customers might have.

 She walks into her office, turns on the lights, and screams, “WHAT ARE THOSE THINGS DOING BACK HERE!”
 In front of her, she sees a group of rambunctious WISMOs sitting on her desk and whispering into her phone.
 Running forward, she attempts to shoo them away with her binder.
 Of course, they scurry off while smirking at her.
 After dealing with WISMO during peak season and Valentine’s Day, she thought that perhaps they were gone for good.

 She checks her team’s customer service queues — messages from customers are rapidly piling up.
 As she scans over the subject lines, they read “Order is LATE,” “Where is my order??” or “NEED order in time for Valentine’s Day.”
 The WISMOs dance around her jeering and singing, “Your order is late!
 Your order is late!”